RockefellerArchiveCenter/dm-transfer-workflow/virus_scan.md

 This section is under development.

 ## Review Log File
-Please check the log file after each scan to ensure all of the files have been read and scanned.

-The log info for the virus scan can be found inside the log file that was created during the imaging/transfer process (i.e. digitalmedia_id.txt).
+Please check the log file after each scan to ensure all the files have been read and scanned.
+The log for the virus scan can be found inside the log file that was created during the imaging/transfer process (i.e. digitalmedia_id.txt).